chbeu/chbeu.github.io/content/post/_posts_wordpress/2018-06-03-blog-on-music-and-technology-in-der-standard.md

   - hit prediction
   - communication to the public
 ---
-Last week appeared <a href="https://derstandard.at/2000077560797/Wie-wird-ein-Song-zum-Hit" target="_blank" rel="noopener noreferrer">my first blog in the online-version of the newspaper DER STANDARD</a>.
+Last week appeared [my first blog in the online-version of the newspaper DER STANDARD](https://derstandard.at/2000077560797/Wie-wird-ein-Song-zum-Hit).
 The article is about hit prediction.